concoctions/BlackBlox/docs/source/Intro.md

-# What is BlackBlox.py?
+# What is blackblox.py?
-BlackBlox is a calculator for "black box" systems, ranging from single unit processes to factories with branching chains of processes.
+blackblox is a calculator for "black box" systems, ranging from single unit processes to factories with branching chains of processes.

 ## Unit Processes
-Unit processes are the smallest"block" in BlackBlox.
+Unit processes are the smallest"block" in blackblox.
 Each unit process has a set of inflows and outflows and a set of specified relationships between the process flows.
 Then, given a quantity for one inflow or outflow, the quantities of the remaining inflows and outflows can be calculated.

 ### Defining unit processes
 A unit process is defined by two tables: